decred/vspd/docs/deployment.md

 1. Once the database is initialized, vspd can be started for normal operation by running it without the `--feexpub` flag.

-## Deploying alongside dcrstakepool

-It is possible to run vspd on the same infrastructure as an existing dcrstakepool deployment.

-- On the voting servers...
-  - The existing dcrd instance requires no changes.
-  - Create a new instance of dcrwallet listening for RPC connections on a different port.
-Ensure the new wallet is unlocked and voting is enabled (dcrstakepool wallet should still have voting disabled).

-- On the front-end server...
-  - Run an instance of dcrd with txindex enabled.
-  - Run the vspd binary
-    - Configure webserver to proxy requests from the internet to vspd.
-    - Configure vspd to use the newly created dcrwallet instances.
-  - Web requests for `/api/v3` should be redirected to vspd.

 ## Monitoring

 A monitoring system with alerting should be pointed at vspd and tested/verified